 As a topic, this market is dominated by professionals that mostly work by referral from other firms and consultants.
 The very wealthy tend not to expect to find the best advice in a Quora or reddit thread, in a wiki or a YouTube video.
 They are much more likely to ask their wealth manager or consultant to refer several lawyers or attorneys and review their proposals than to read online reviews and explanations.

-By speaking to a lawyer or attorney, letting them explain options and solutions and then taking time to compare and review their offers, perhaps in a Malta vs Cyprus type scenario, the wealthy are able to only buy the best and most suitable passport for their needs.
+By speaking to a lawyer or attorney, letting them explain options and solutions and then taking time to compare and review their offers, perhaps in a one vs two type scenario, the wealthy are able to only buy the best and most suitable passport for their needs.

 If you are genuinely wealthy and reading this page, it is worth considering whether you ought to be taking legal advice from a trusted and competent advisor, letting that person review and understand your circumstances and letting them refer the best and most suitable offers to you.
 It is certainly true that no matter how well meaning, a blog post, YouTube video, reddit or quora thread or wikipedia page, will be able to give the personalised explanation that is needed.